Spring 2019 Graduate Courses

 780/2 – Imaginative Writing: Poetry

-Dara Wier’s newest book in the still of the night (Wave) came out in fall of 2017.
-Books in progress include Extremely Expensive Mystical Experiences for Astronauts (poems), The Pieces (poems in pieces), The Camouflage of Marriage (stories) and INSIDE UNDIVIDED (prose); she is the author of poems and prose, poems most often since HAT ON A POND, the book length poem in 9 line 9 stanza sections REVERSE RAPTURE, SELECTED POEMS, and YOU GOOD THING, all from Wave Books.
-Guggenheim, National Endowment for the Arts and Massachusetts Cultural Council fellowships have supported her work which can be found in Best American Poetry, The Pushcart Prize Anthology, The Golden Shovel, Black Ocean's Anthology of Surveillance Poetics; the Norton Anthology of American Hybrid Poetry, Fou, Divine Magnet, American Poetry Review, The Nation, Conduit, Maggy, Volt, Bat City Review, Tinhouse, jubilat, Massachusetts Review, Boston Review, Sixth Finch, Oh No, Telephone, Lungful, Green Mountain Review, Make, Matter, Scythe, Fence, Mead, The Fairytale Review, Wolf in a Field, Salt Hill Journal, The Academy of American Poets and The Poetry Foundation's websites, in the Wave Newsletter, LITERATURA, HYPERALLERGIC, on CA Conrad's blog and in the lecture series PLATFORM, and in chapbooks from Rain Taxi, The Song Cave, Small Anchor Books, Oat City Press, and as a big broadside in Rain Taxi's brainstorm series.
-Her book REVERSE RAPTURE was awarded the San Francisco Poetry Center’s book of the year award; her work was awarded American Poetry Review's Jerome Shestack Prize.
+Dara Wier’s newest book in the still of the night (Wave) came out in fall of 2017; forthcoming is a chapbook THRU.
+Books in progress include Extremely Expensive Mystical Experiences for Astronauts (poems), The Pieces (poems in pieces), The Camouflage of Marriage (stories) and INSIDE UNDIVIDED (prose); she is the author of HAT ON A POND and REVERSE RAPTURE, a book length poem of 81 line poems in 9 stanzas of 9 lines, SELECTED POEMS, and YOU GOOD THING, all from Wave Books.
+Guggenheim, National Endowment for the Arts and Massachusetts Cultural Council fellowships have supported her work which can be found in Best American Poetry, The Pushcart Prize Anthology, The Golden Shovel, Black Ocean's Anthology of Surveillance Poetics; the Norton Anthology of American Hybrid Poetry, Granta, Fence, Verse, Divine Magnet, American Poetry Review, The Nation, Conduit, Volt, Bat City Review, Tin House, Massachusetts Review, Boston Review, The Fairytale Review, The Academy of American Poets and The Poetry Foundation's websites, in the Wave Newsletter, LITERATURA, HYPERALLERGIC, on CA Conrad's blog and in the lecture series PLATFORM, and in chapbooks from Rain Taxi, The Song Cave, Small Anchor Books, Oat City Press, and as a big broadside in Rain Taxi's brainstorm series.
+REVERSE RAPTURE was awarded The Poetry Center’s book of the year award; her work was awarded American Poetry Review's Jerome Shestack Prize.
 She is a founding editor of Factory Hollow Press, and founding director of the Juniper Initiative for Literary Arts and Action and the Juniper Institute Summer Writing Workshops.
 She is now serving as jubilat's executive editor and publisher.

 780/3 – Imaginative Writing: Poetry